kylef/changelog/Specification.md

 - Enhancements - New functionality that is introduced.
 - Bug Fixes - Backwards compatible bug fixes.

+The order of sections should be in the order of importance.
+For example, Breaking section SHOULD be above Enhancements.
+Enhancements SHOULD be above Bug Fixes.

 ## Change Entry

 A change entry is in the form of a markdown list.